-- conditions.
-Use emotional expression and imaginary objects in dramatic play. - Sustain focus in the imaginary world of the activity, sharing or performance. - Contribute positively and responsibly to ensemble activities. - Demonstrate sensitivity to the emotional and physical safety of self and others. - Sustain concentration, focus and commitment in group activities with a shared performance goal.
-Respond to and - incorporate directions.
-Use the body and voice - expressively.
-Use the body in a variety - of movements that show an understanding of size, shape, weight and spatial relationships of high, middle and low. - Demonstrate physical selfcontrol in large and fine motor skills.
-Use the body and face - to create and react to imaginary conditions.
+- Sustain focus in the imaginary world of the activity, sharing or performance. - Contribute positively and responsibly to ensemble activities. - Demonstrate sensitivity to the emotional and physical safety of self and others. - Sustain concentration, focus and commitment in group activities with a shared performance goal. - Respond to and incorporate directions. - Use the body and voice expressively. - Use the body in a variety of movements that show an understanding of size, shape, weight and spatial relationships of high, middle and low. - Demonstrate physical self control in large and fine motor skills. - Use the body and face to create and react to imaginary conditions. - Create and mirror shapes and movements with other students. - Create and imitate human, inanimate and animal characters.

-the door."
-Each student then has to say their line in three or four different tones of voice to convey different meanings.
-Improvisation: Pretend vou have a box of shoes (or use an actual shoe box).
-Take imaginary shoes out and make a big deal about putting them on (a ballerina will lace up to her knees. a fireman will pull on high boots, etc.).
-Then, silently, act out the • character (dance, put out fires climbing ladders, etc.) Have the other kids guess the character Call out basic stage directions (e.g., down right, left center, etc.), with students moving to the area of the stage designated by the teacher.
+- Improvisation: Pretend you have a box of shoes (or use an actual shoe box).
+Take imaginary shoes out and make a big deal about putting them on (a ballerina will lace up to her knees, a fireman will pull on high boots, etc.).
+Then, silently, act out the character (dance, put out fires climbing ladders, etc.) Have the other kids guess the character. - Call out basic stage directions (e.g., down right, left center, etc.), with students moving to the area of the stage designated by the teacher.
 The task may be extended by giving students a sequence of movements from area to area and adding simple activities.
-The stage floor may be feelings and mood.
+The stage floor may be labeled to facilitate this exercise. - Passing stories on: Read a story and retell it verbally.
+Then act out key sections of the story, share it with another class, and have that class pass it on to another class.
+The last class may share the story as a performed play. - If You Give a Mouse a Cookie Lesson Plan: Creative drama with literature.
+Starts with a relaxation leading to a warm-up.
+Then reading the book to by Carol Pugliano-Martin